HebertonJulio/ValorantSpots/README.md

 this code is a program that shows a "spots" of Valorant Agents, the file "main.py" is incomplete because github limited the files upload. he was made in python linguage with customtkinter library.

+✅ How to use:

+  - Install and Run the "ValorantSpots.exe" file

+✅ How works:
-✅how works: the user needs to select a agent and then a map for show spots of that agent selected
+  - the user needs to select a agent and then a map for show spots of that agent selected